yann-a/pingo/README.md

 ## A word about parsing
 Go comes with support of yacc through goyacc, but no proper lexer.
-Lexing is therefore done in a somewhat ugly but seemingly common way, directly in the .y file, by reading characters (calles runes) one by one.
+Lexing is therefore done in a somewhat ugly but seemingly common way, directly in the .y file, by reading characters (called runes) one by one.

 ## [French] Retour sur projet 2 (http://perso.ens-lyon.fr/daniel.hirschkoff/P2)